36 China Town: Plot

-Meanwhile, KK and Ruby unable to dispose of the suitcase, are arrested by police.
-KK tells the truth to Karan about Natwar.
-Karan goes to meet Natwar.
-Natwar lies to him that he was in his room with his wife, Gracy.
-Karan goes away.
-Natwar then finds out that Gracy was with Rocky in the room.
-Next day, Karan comes to meet Natwar and Gracy.
-Natwar tells him that it was he who was in the room and he got out from a pipe directly to the neighboring house's bedroom (Which actually Rocky did).
-But to his shock, the room turns to be Sonia Chang's mansion's bedroom where she was murdered.
-Natwar is arrested.

-Natwar then tells the truth to Karan about Rocky.
 Karan calls Rocky to the police station.
 But seeing Rocky's eyes, Raj recollects that it was Rocky's eyes and shoes which he had seen behind the cupboard.
-Rocky then tells that he was in Gracy's room that night.
-He had got out from the pipe to Sonia's bedroom only to find her already murdered.
-When he was about to get out from the house, Raj and Priya had entered with the child and started searching for Sonia.
-Then, when Raj had entered the mansion again to take the child, he had seen his (Rocky's) eyes and legs.
-Karan is able to reconstruct what actually happened that night.
-Based on Mr. Dixit's statement about the will and everybody's statement, Karan is able to find out the truth.
+Rocky then says that he was in another room that night.
+He had found Sonia already murdered.
+Panicked, he was about to get out of the house when Raj and Priya entered and started searching for Sonia.
+Karan is able to reconstruct what actually happened that night based on Mr. Dixit's statement about the will and everybody's statement.
 First, he procures the drunkard, whom Raj and Priya believe to be the murderer.
-But, Karan goes on to explain that he is in fact, the kidnapper.
+But Karan goes on to explain that he is, in fact, the kidnapper.

-Karan goes on to explain that the kidnapper was hired by the killer but the kidnapper lost the baby, who was then found by Raj and Priya in Mumbai.
-After Sonia is informed by Raj and Priya about the baby's discovery, the mastermind found that his/her plan was failing.
-Hence, he/she murdered Sonia, while other people incriminated themselves by fooling others to believe that it was a robbery gone wrong.
-The actual killer was Mr. and Mrs. Lobo, Sonia's servants.
-According to Sonia Chang's initial will, after her death, the person who was most close to her son (which were her servants) would inherit everything but then one day she found out about their evil intentions and decided to change her will, which led to them murdering her.
+Karan explains that the kidnapper was hired by the killer, but the kidnapper lost the child, who was then found by Raj and Priya in Mumbai.
+After Sonia is informed about the child's discovery, the killer murdered Sonia, while other people incriminated themselves through circumstances.
+The real killers are Mr. and Mrs. Lobo.
+According to Sonia Chang's initial will, after her death, the person who was most close to her son (which were her housekeepers) would inherit everything, but then one day she found out about their evil intentions and decided to change her will, which led to them murdering her.

-The movie ends with all the characters laughing at a pub, enjoying dinner together.
+Raj and Priya are given custody of Vicky.